RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-15-ToyotaVerblitz_V_UrayasuD-Rocks.md

 layout: page
 title: Toyota Verblitz V Urayasu D-Rocks on 2026/03/15
 date: 2026-03-15
-categories: "Japan Rugby League One 25/26" match projection
+categories: rugby "Japan Rugby League One 25/26" match projection
 ---
 # Toyota Verblitz V Urayasu D-Rocks on 2026/03/15, 59.0 to 19.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Toyota Verblitz to win by 5.25, and Toyota Verblitz won by 40.0.
-That's an absolute error of 34.8 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
-This prediction was more accurate than 5.6% of my recent predictions.
+I predicted Toyota Verblitz to win by 6.01, and Toyota Verblitz won by 40.0.
+That's an absolute error of 34.0 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
+This prediction was more accurate than 6.2% of my recent predictions.

 For the Over/Under model, I predicted a total of 50.5 and we have an actual total of 78.0.
 That's an absolute error of 27.5 compared to a six month average of 13.2.
 This prediction was more accurate than 10.5% of my recent predictions.
 ## Projected Performances - Club Model